 Memories can be shared with her family at www.hammillfh.com.

-To plant a tree in memory of Wendell McCargar, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Wendell McCargar, please visit our Tree Store